 It won’t matter if you got the cheapest ticket if you have extra costs to include per person.
 As a level set we rarely pay more than 150 a seat on any airline flight.
 This isn’t because of fancy perks.
 We simply always choose the cheapest rate, book at the 45-day mark before our vacation, and take advantage of sales.

 - Checked Bags: The number of mickey ears we bring usually warrants checked bags.
 At Southwest, you get two bags per person included with your ticket cost.
 Other airlines will charge between 50-75 dollars per checked bag.
 So add that in.

 - Airline Seats: Most airlines charge for which seat you pick.
 Even the cheapest airlines.
 Depending on where you sit it could be between 12- 60 dollars for a seat per person in addition to your airplane ticket, and luggage cost.
 Southwest doesn’t charge for seats.

 - Transportation To and From the Airport: A necessary evil for any Disney vacation, check out the options for How to Get To Walt Disney World without the Magical Express. ( Magic Express has retired) You can plan to Uber which will be about 30-50 dollars each way but definitely check with your offsite hotel to see if they have a free shuttle service.
 Other transportation services we’ve seen are about 30-40 dollars per person just to get to and from the airport, so Uber would be the more budget-friendly Disney transportation option there.

 Disney Vacation on a Budget | Disney Resort or Hotel

-We’ve written about the pros and cons of staying on and off site before.
+We’ve written about the pros and cons of staying on and off-site before.
 And this may be a choice you have some emotional attachment too, so let us clear up the options for you.
+You can check out the cheapest times of year to visit Walt Disney World for your best chance at budget prices.